Wavelet Analysis of the Besov Regularity of L\'evy White Noises: Preliminaries: L evy White Noises and Weighted Besov Spaces

 \subsection{Indices of L\'evy White Noises}

-First of all, we will only consider L\'evy white noises whose L\'evy exponent satisfies the \emph{sector condition}; that is, there exists $M >0$ such that

-This condition ensures that no drift is dominating the L\'evy white noise (a drift appears as purely imaginary in the L\'evy exponent) and is needed for linking the indices with the L\'evy measure~\cite{Schilling1998growth,Deng2015shift}. \\
+{ We introduce various indices associated to Lévy white noises.
+First of all, we exclude Lévy white noises with dominant drift via the following classic notion that appears for instance in~\cite{Deng2015shift,Schilling1998growth}. }

+\begin{definition} { We say that a L\'evy white noise $w$ with characteristic exponent $\Psi$ satisfies the \emph{sector condition} if there exists $M >0$ such that } \end{definition} { This condition ensures that no drift is dominating the L\'evy white noise.
+For instance, the deterministic Lévy white noise $w = \mu \neq 0$ a.s., which corresponds to the Lévy triplet $(\mu,0,0)$, is such that $\Psi(\xi) = \mathrm{i} \mu \xi$ and does not satisfy the sector condition.
+This is also the case for $w = \mu + w_\alpha$ where $w_\alpha$ is a S$\alpha$S process with $\alpha \in (0,2]$.
+It is worth noting that the characteristic exponent of a symmetric L\'evy white noise is real, and therefore satisfies the sector condition.
+In the rest of the paper, we will always assume that the sector condition is satisfied without further mention.}

 In Theorem \ref{maintheo:regdecaylimit}, the smoothness and growth rate of L\'evy white noises is characterized in terms of the indices \eqref{eq:indass}, \eqref{eq:indasi}, and \eqref{eq:indmom}.
 We give here some additional insight about these quantities.
-The two former are classical, while the latter has never been considered to characterize the behavior of L\'evy processes or noises for the best of our knowledge.
-For the notations of the different indices, with the exception of $\indmom$, we follow \cite{Bottcher2014levy}.

-The index $\indlocsup$ was introduced by R. Blumenthal and R. Getoor \cite{Blumenthal1961sample} in order to characterize the behavior of L\'evy process at the origin.
-This quantity appears to characterize many local properties of random processes driven by L\'evy white noises, including the Hausdorff dimension of the image set \cite{Bottcher2014levy}, the spectrum of singularities \cite{Jaffard1999multifractal,Durand2012multifractal}, the Besov regularity \cite{Schilling1997Feller,Schilling2000function,Fageot2017multidimensional,Bottcher2014levy}, the local self-similarity \cite{Fageot2016scaling}, or the local compressiblity \cite{Fageot2017nterm}.
-Finally, the index $\indlocinf$ plays a crucial role in the specification of negative results; that is, to identify the Besov spaces in which the L\'evy white noises are not.
-It satisfies moreover the relation $\indlocinf \leq \indlocsup$.
+The index $\indlocsup$ was introduced by R. Blumenthal and R. Getoor \cite{Blumenthal1961sample} to characterize the behavior of L\'evy processes at the origin.
+This quantity appears to be related to many local properties of random processes driven by L\'evy white noises, including the Hausdorff dimension of the image set \cite{Bottcher2014levy}, the spectrum of singularities \cite{Durand2012multifractal,Jaffard1999multifractal}, the Besov regularity \cite{Bottcher2014levy,Fageot2017multidimensional,Schilling1997Feller,Schilling2000function} and more generally sample path properties~\cite{chong2019path,kuhn2019domain,Rosenbaum2009first}, the local self-similarity \cite{fageot2019scaling}, or the local compressiblity \cite{Fageot2017nterm}.
+Finally, the index $\indlocinf$ plays a crucial role in the specification of negative results, such as the identification of the Besov spaces in which the L\'evy white noises are not.
+It satisfies moreover the relation $0 \leq \indlocinf \leq \indlocsup \leq 2$.

-In \cite{Pruitt1981growth}, W. Pruitt proposed the index
+{In \cite{Pruitt1981growth}, W. Pruitt proposed the index